 Download the official UP-45 form.
 You must list all heirs, describe the unclaimed property, and state that you are legally entitled to it.
 Do not sign until you are in the presence of a notary.

-Form UP-45 is exclusively for claiming assets held by the Nevada State Treasurer's Unclaimed Property Division (e.g., old bank accounts, safe deposit box contents).
-For other small estate assets (like vehicles or bank accounts not held by the state), different affidavit forms are required.
+Form UP-45 is exclusively for claiming assets held by the Nevada State Treasurer's Unclaimed Property Division (for example, old bank accounts or safe deposit box contents).
+For other small estate assets such as vehicles or bank accounts not held by the state, different affidavit forms are required.

-Fill in the decedent's information, details of the unclaimed property (claim ID, property type), and the full name, address, and relationship of every heir.
+Fill in the decedent's information, details of the unclaimed property (claim ID and property type), and the full name, address, and relationship of every heir.
 Do not sign yet.

 Every person signing the affidavit must present a valid, unexpired, government‑issued photo ID, such as a driver's license, passport, or state ID.